fermyon/developer/content/spin/javascript-components.md

 Spin has a key-value store built in.
 For information about using it from Rust, see [the key-value store tutorial](kv-store-tutorial).

-## Storing Data in SQLite Relational Databases
+## Storing Data in SQLite

-For more information about using SQLite relational databases from TypeScript/Javascript, see [SQLite storage](sqlite-api-guide).
+For more information about using SQLite from TypeScript/Javascript, see [SQLite storage](sqlite-api-guide).

 ## Storing Data in MySQL and PostgreSQL Relational Databases